Know Better, Do Better

 We just want all of you to know.

-Someone in that same church has a motto: Know better, do better.
+Someone in that same church I mentioned earlier has a motto: Know better, do better.
 And I can’t think of a better way to end this post.

-We need to be ok with having our bubbles burst from time to time, because sometimes finding out that we’re not quarterback material leads us to finding out that we are the bomb-dot-com as a linebacker, to revisit the example from earlier.
-And when we realize that we are more effective doing something different, we should change, shouldn't we?
+But, we need to be ok with having our bubbles burst from time to time, because sometimes finding out that we’re not quarterback material leads us to finding out that we are the bomb-dot-com as a linebacker, to revisit the example from the beginning.
+And whether you're an individual giving to a ministry, or a ministry with concrete proof of flaws, when we realize that we are more effective doing something different, we should change, shouldn't we?

 Know better, do better.